Looking at Artifacts and Ideas

 Cognitive Dissonance

-October 10, 2015July 13, 2016 / david cycleback
+October 10, 2015July 13, 2016 / David Cycleback

 COGNITIVE DISSONANCE The theory developed by famous American psychologist Leon Festinger, cognitive dissonance is the mental discomfort experienced by a person who has conflicts or contradictions between ideas, values, behavior and/or information at the same time.
 An example of this dissonance is if after deciding to go on a diet you eat a fried chicken … Continue reading Cognitive Dissonance